-Your vehicle has a camera and GPS tracking unit (tracker) installed.
+Your vehicle has a camera and tracking unit (GPS tracker) installed.
 When the tracker detects a harsh driving event, a video recording of the incident is made.

-Video recordings are made when the tracker detects the following harsh driving events:
+The tracker detects the following harsh driving events:

 Analysis and classification of videos

-The software calculates the chance of collision with an object, by measuring the speed and the direction the object is traveling.
+The software calculates the chance of collision with an object by measuring the speed and the direction the object is traveling.

-Dangerous - The vehicle may have been involved in a dangerous situation.
+- Major - The vehicle may have been involved in a dangerous situation.

-Low Risk - The event that triggered the recording was just above the threshold to register as a harsh driving event.
+- Minor - The event that triggered the recording was just above the threshold to register as a harsh driving event.
 The analysis suggests that an incident was unlikely.

 At the end of each video we ask for your feedback on the accuracy of the video classification and analysis.
 We use this data to iteratively update and improve our AI software.